jez020/NebulaBot/readme.md

 ## Support

-If you need help or have any questions, feel free to join our Discord server or check out the documentation in the `docs` directory.
+If you need help or have any questions, feel free to create an issue.
+I will respond to your issue ASAP.

 ## Acknowledgements